CatCoderr/ProtocolSidebar/README.md

     Component.text("Just a static line").color(NamedTextColor.GREEN));
 // add an empty line
 sidebar.addBlankLine();
-// also you can add updatable lines which applies to all players sidebar.addUpdatableLine(
+// also you can add updatable lines which applies to all players receiving this sidebar sidebar.addUpdatableLine(
     player -> Component.text("Your Hunger: ")
         .append(Component.text(player.getFoodLevel())